hiulit/Godot-3-2D-Destructible-Objects/README.md

 ## Limitations

-Right now, the sprites must be square for this script to work properly.
+Right now, the sprites must be squares or rectangles for this script to work properly.

 ## Prerequisites